AlinaLaniuk/rsschool-cv/cv.md

 I have more than 2 years of experience in marketing.

-I haven't any experience in front-end yet.
+I haven't experience on a real project in front-end yet.
 But I'm really want to get it.

+My code is really bad now (also like my English).
+But I have a very important achievement: I`ve done this course already and it was the hardest learning in my life.

 I'm sure that I can walk through all difficulties at learning way and in the future I will become a highly competent IT professional.